-Ċ Turns on when you turn on the computer and blinks when the computer is in a power management mode. ٥ Turns on when the computer reads or writes data.
-NOTICE: To avoid loss of data, never turn off the computer while the $ ar 0 $ light is flashing.
-5 Turns on steadily or blinks to indicate battery charge status.
+Q Turns on when you turn on the computer.
+0 Turns on when the computer reads or writes data.
+NOTICE: To avoid loss of data, never turn off the computer while the D light is flashing. Ē Turns on steadily or blinks when the computer is in a power management mode.
+It also blinks to indicate battery charge status.